Skip to main content

 Six steps to help you define and develop a culture of innovation in your organization.

 It turns out change can be painful, and it’s the leader’s job to make it less so.
 How do you do that?
-Well, first, recognize that organizational change invokes six questions in people’s minds:
+First, recognize that organizational change invokes six questions in people’s minds:

 1. What does this change mean to me?